-The sandy beach at Agropoli is reached after only a couple of minutes’ drive, within 5 km distance.
-The famous temples of Paestum are about 10 km away.
+The sandy beach of Agropoli is 5 km off, it takes you only a few minutes by car to get there.
+The famous temples of Paestum are about 10 km off.

-Villino Torone is situated separately above the main building.
+Villino Torone is located somewhat apart, above the main building.
 It is laid out for two adults and a child.

-The interior of the holiday home is shaped mainly by beautiful massive wooden furniture, which underlines the compassionate, rural flair.
+The holiday home's interior is characterized by beautiful solid wooden furniture, which underlines the pleasant, rural atmosphere.

-Walls of half a metre provide for comfortable temperatures even in summer.
+Walls half a meter strong provide for comfortable temperatures even in summer.

-The small, typical stone house (‘rustico’) offers a tastefully furnished kitchen-cum-living room with sleeping couch (only suitable for children), a double bedroom and a bathroom with shower/WC/bidet.
+The small, typical quarry stone house (rustico) includes a tastefully furnished combined kitchen-living-dining room with sofa bed (suitable only for children), a double bedroom and a bathroom with shower/WC/bidet.

-The 8,000 sqm property is home to a large variety of plants, e.g. olive and fruit trees.
+The 8,000 sqm property is home to a large variety of plants, amongst others olive and fruit trees.

-Those who set value on healthy localy produced food are quite on the right spot.
-The owner, Mr. Roberto Pisani cultivates fruits and vegetables without use of pesticides or chemical fertilizer.
-He further produces bread of natural sourdough and offers selfmade jam and biological oil as well as wine.
-All those delicacies can be tried and of course also buied on site.
-On demand Signor Pisani will be happy to arrange contact to the local shepherd who sells his selfmade sheep cheese.
+Should you value healthy and regionally produced food, you are in the right place.
+Owner Roberto Pisani cultivates fruit and vegetables without using pesticides or chemical fertilizers.
+Furthermore, he bakes naturally-leavened sourdough bread and offers home-made jam and home-produced organic oil as well as wine.
+All these delicacies can be tasted and of course bought on site.
+Signor Pisani also sets up contact for you with the local shepherd, who offers home-made sheep’s milk cheese for sale.

-The nearest grocery stores are found 1.5 km away in the small mountain village of Ogliastro Cilento, the community which Villino Torone belongs to.
+The nearest grocery stores are found 1.5 km off, in the small mountain village of Ogliastro Cilento, the comune Villino Torone belongs to.

-Our tips for excursions into the closer surroundings: Agropoli, Paestum, Castellabate and the Calore gorge of Felitto.
+Our tips for excursions into the nearer surroundings: Agropoli, Paestum, Castellabate and the Calore gorge of Felitto.

-And the Cilento national park with its picturesque mountain and fishing villages is located right at its doorstep.
+And the Cilento National Park with its picturesque mountain and fishing villages is located at its doorstep, so to speak.

-From the fifth century BC on, two important centres of Greek culture were to be found along the coast of the Cilento: Poseidonia, later to become Paestum, and Elea, present-day Velia.
+From the fifth century BC on, two important centers of Greek culture were found along the coast of the Cilento: Poseidonia, later to become Paestum, and Elea, present-day Velia.

-Even today, you can visit three extremely well preserved Greek temples; It was only in 1968 that the "Tomb of the Diver" was discovered – its five frescoes bearing significant testimony to antique artistry.
+At Paestum today you get to admire three extremely well preserved Greek temples.
+It was only in 1968 that the "Tomb of the Diver" was discovered – its five frescoes bearing significant testimony to antique artistry.

 Nearest train station: Paestum.
 It takes about an hour by train to get to Pompeii and Herculaneum, for example.